geomaster58/sciolygeo/README.md

 - finish links in navbar
 - connect to carrierwave and aws for picture uploading
 - create a admin user to edit page content.
 But no normal users
+- create picture model for both pics and funnies